 The mission of the U. S. Marine Corps Reserve Toys for Tots Program is to collect new, unwrapped toys during October, November and December each year, and distribute those toys as Christmas gifts to less fortunate children in the community in which the campaign is conducted.

 The Young Marines is a youth education and service program for boys and girls, ages 8 through completion of high school.
 The Young Marines promotes the mental, moral, and physical development of its members.
 The program focuses on character building, leadership, and promotes a healthy, drug-free lifestyle.
 The Young Marines is the focal point for the U.S. Marine Corps’ Youth Drug Demand Reduction efforts.

-Please join us next December 11th at the National Cemetery in Salisbury for the ceremony.
+Please join us every December at the National Cemetery in Salisbury for the ceremony.